Protecting Your Doors from Winter Weather

 A door that doesn’t block out the cold can lead to more expensive energy bills and a generally chilly home.
 Left ignored, some problems might result in the need for a new replacement door.
 Don’t let things go that far!
 Winter is a great time to check for the symptoms of a door that might be failing, as well as the steps you can take to make sure your door is in prime working condition.

 What To Look For:

 Over a number of seasons, this expansion and contraction can take its toll, causing doors to change their size and shape.
-Since most doors are made to measured door frame sizes, any bit of warping can result in a door catching on the frame.
+Since many doors are made to measured door frame sizes, any bit of warping can result in a door catching on the frame.
 This can be identified in a door that seems more difficult to open and close.
 Usually this begins at the bottom of the door—thanks to gravity.

-Left alone, this warping can create gaps between the door and the frame that let in outside air.
+Left alone, this warping can create gaps between the door and the frame that allow in outside air.
 While these gaps often go overlooked, the effect on your home temperature can be significant, even with a small gap.
 Without attention, warping can bring about larger gaps, frequent sticking and eventual issues with loosened hinges that could lead to structural door damage.